myspacecornelius/goodnight_market/README.md

 [![CI](https://github.com/myspacecornelius/Night_Market/actions/workflows/ci-cd.yml/badge.svg)](https://github.com/myspacecornelius/Night_Market/actions/workflows/ci-cd.yml)
 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/myspacecornelius/Night_Market)

----

-> *"In a world of bots and backdoors, we're building something different.
-> A place where sneaker culture thrives on community, not just code.
-> Where your contribution matters more than your connections.
-> Welcome to Dharma."*

----

 ## 🌟 The Vision

 **Dharma isn't just another sneaker bot.** It's the foundation for a new kind of sneaker community—one that rewards authenticity, celebrates local culture, and puts power back in the hands of real enthusiasts.